 - Blackbirds start singing as January ends and keep singing until summer.
 A cock, a young blackbird, starts singing a year after it is born.
 Then, adult birds start singing in March.
 Blackbirds like singing when it rains.
 They can do so by memorizing different songs and creating elaborate and complex melodies.
 It is common for a blackbird to perform long stanzas, especially during dusk and dawn.

 - Blackbirds are not legally allowed as pets, but you can lure them to your backyard with some seeds.

 - The oldest blackbird was 20 years old.

-- We compared the blackbird to other birds too: Blackbird Vs Crow and we discovered the symbolic meaning: Blackbird Meaning and Symbolism and Red-Winged Blackbird Meaning
+- We compared the blackbird to other birds too: Blackbird Vs Crow and we discussed the symbolic meaning of the blackbird and red-winged blackbird meaning

 Here’s what a Blackbird Sounds like

 The Blackbird sings in a low-pitch, melodious voice, earning it the title of Beethoven.
 Here is a video of what they sound like: